twocanis/starter-hugo-academic-2022/content/authors/admin/_index.md

 ---
 Hello, my name is Liu Zixin (@twocanis).
 I graduated from China Agricultural University of Veterinary Medicine with a master's degree in preventive veterinary medicine.

-I am currently studying at the Institute of Subtropical Agriculture, Chinese Academy of Sciences as a Ph.D. student, doing research on ruminant nutrition.
+I am currently studying at the Institute of Subtropical Agriculture, Chinese Academy of Sciences as a Ph.D. candidate, doing research on ruminant nutrition.
 The main research interests and directions mainly include:

 1. Dairy cow nutrition regulation research
 2. Milk quality improvement and mechanism research
 3. Bioinformatics multi-omics research

 Find my detail information in CV.